andreabradpitto/SofAr-project/smartphone/readme.md

 3. In a second terminal, subscribe to the *android/imu* topic by typing **rostopic echo /android/imu**.

-4. In a third terminal, aunch **python remove_gravity.py** to start collecting imu data and removing the gravity from incoming linear acceleration samples.
+4. In a third terminal, launch **python remove_gravity.py** to start collecting imu data and removing the gravity from incoming linear acceleration samples.
    - Remember to set *flagWriteData = 1* in the python file if you want to analyze incoming data through plots.
 Otherwise set *flagWriteData = 0* to skip the offline analysis.

 5. If you set *flagWriteData = 1* (see previous step), also run **offlineAnalysis.py** in a fourth terminal, in order to plot the data obtained by running *remove_gravity.py*